awilli32/jsmini/01-Class-Activities/11-Web/1/Activities/02-Stu_MyFirst_HTML/README.md

 * Use an alternate way of separating links without line breaks.

 * Embed a YouTube video of your favorite band/musician.

+HINT: You should be checking the rendered HTML in Chrome as you code to make sure you're going in the right direction.